It can be difficult to pray when you get into thinking that you have to “perform” prayer at a certain level of quality in order for it to be valid.

 Prayer is where we are free to – even required to – relax all our pretentions, and bring “the whole mess” of our self as it is before God.

-Prayer is where we open ourselves before God’s presence when we can’t even discern what’s really there (in that self), or whether it’s a mess at all or maybe in fact a noble work in progress – or both, as is often the case.
+Prayer is where we open ourselves before God’s presence when we can’t even discern what’s really there (in that self, and in God), or whether it’s a mess at all or maybe in fact a noble work in progress – or both, as is often the case.

 Who better than God to open such questions to?